Arrangers and Composers

 Former Second Trombone, Victoria Symphony

 The son of a famous Canadian trombone legend (Ian McDougall), Don McDougall has lots of trombone "chops" of his own!
 He has experience as an orchestral, small ensemble, and big band musician, and is also a classical guitarist, with a M.Mus. degree in guitar performance from the University of Victoria.
+Don's family of musicians also includes his mother Barbara, a violinist and violin teacher, and brother Nelson, a trumpet player formerly in the Vancouver Opera Orchestra.

 Gordon Cherry